-Our final entry is, to quote none other than ourselves, the finest CD transport we've heard.
+Our penultimate entry is, to quote none other than ourselves, the finest CD transport we've heard.

 The end result is a performance that's exceptional at insight and dynamics.
 It's the most informative sound we've heard from the CD format yet.

 Combine it with the Chord's own DAVE DAC and we doubt there's a finer pairing available.

 Read our full Chord Blu MkII review

 Marantz CD6007 (2020)

 A current What Hi-Fi?
 Award winner, the Marantz CD6007 is our go-to budget spinner today and its presence on this list represents consistent success for the company's CD6000 range for the past 15 or so years it has existed.

 Like its predecessors, the CD6007 offers an exemplary combination of traditional design, broad connectivity and top-notch sound quality at an affordable price.
 For those who want to keep their CDs spinning in a budget to mid-range system, it is a choice pick indeed.